-For instructions on cleaning the lawn mower carburetor on your Spartan mower, read this article.
+Read this article for instructions on cleaning the lawn mower carburetor on your Spartan mower.

-Bad Fuel Cap on an Spartan Lawn Mower
+Bad Fuel Cap on a Spartan Lawn Mower

 The fuel tank needs to vent through the fuel cap so it doesn’t act like a vacuum restricting fuel from leaving the fuel tank.
 When the fuel cap vent is clogged it prevents air from passing through the cap.

-To check if your fuel cap is the problem, remove the cap, start and let your mower run.
-If it runs fine, reinstall the fuel cap while continuing to allow your mower to run for a while.
+To check if your fuel cap is the problem, remove the cap, start, and let your mower run.
+If it runs fine, install the fuel cap while continuing to allow your mower to run for a while.

 Solution: You can attempt to clean your cap to remove the cap.
 This doesn’t always work and you will have to purchase a new fuel cap.

 Still Having Problems With Your Spartan Zero Turn Mower?